matipuig/npm-package-template/README.md

 It uses husky to add a hook to git, so it runs eslint and prettier before commiting every time.

+## Not on CSS/SASS/LESS

-**Note**: We do not use any CSS/LESS/SASS extension or linter because we do NOT recommend to use them in node packages.
+We do not use any CSS/LESS/SASS extension or linter because we do NOT recommend to use them in node packages.
 This is because the bundler can make it hell to achieve.
 If you want to use CSS, you should use inline-style (which makes your component more easily included in other apps).
 If you choose to apply CSS or something like that, you might find yourself being blocked by Content Security Policies or having problems with bundlers like webpack.

 # Folder structure